Sharding with PlanetScale

 We generally recommend sharding when you're running into issues with:

-• Application performance due to data size (this can vary widely, but when your database exceeds 250 GB, sharding may be something to explore)
+- Application performance due to data size (this can vary widely, but when your database exceeds 250 GB or a particular table becomes especially large, sharding may be something to explore)

 We often see customers running into other infrastructure challenges before they really see their application performance impacted by large amounts of data.
 As your data grows, you may find your backups are becoming unreliable and time-consuming.
 Or you may have no way to test those large backups.